 In February 2018, Abraham’s right eye temporarily turned inward.
-The eye doctor said it was probably muscle weakness, common at that age.
+The eye doctor said it was probably muscle weakness, which is common at that age.
 But Abraham started having headaches in the morning and would sometimes throw up.
 Even watching TV made the little boy’s head hurt.

 Abraham underwent months of treatment, including radiation therapy and chemotherapy, at St. Jude Children’s Research Hospital.

 Families, like Abraham's, will never receive a bill from St. Jude for treatment, travel, housing or food — so they can focus on helping their child live.

 Meet more patients